šŸ“š Goodbye BookWyrm, Hello Bookmory

 My 2024 book diary in Obsidian

-Ultimately though, I had moved away from this style of book-tracking because it too was turning into a lot of work.
+Ultimately though, I started to move away from this style of book-tracking because it, too, was turning into Work.
 I was spending more time setting things up Just Right than I was actually reading.
 Also in general, I was starting to sort of… despise the clutter of my Obsidian vault.
-This was why I moved to the more focus BookWyrm, which… well, you saw what happened there.
+This was what led me to BookWyrm, which… well, you know what happened there.

 Something new?

 Maybe I was overthinking this.
 I didn’t need nor want to make a whole database of notes.
 I wanted to be spending my time reading, not designing and maintaining all these databases.
 I suppose I could just list up my books in the back of my planner… but that would run the risk of my forgetting to write something down because I didn’t have my Hobonichi on hand.
 Maybe I should go old school and make a spreadsheet?
+But what is a spreadsheet if not a database in miniature, right?
 Hmm…

 Trying out Bookmory